dormouse/Flask_Docs_ZhCn/tutorial/tests.rst

         with app.app_context():
             assert get_db().execute(
-                "select * from user where username = 'a'", ).fetchone() is not None
+                "SELECT * FROM user WHERE username = 'a'", ).fetchone() is not None